psilons/python-ent-tutorial/chapter_09_design/docs/design_idioms.md

 ![The Art of Coding](the_art_of_coding.png)

 In math, there is only 1 answer(ok, we try to ensure that).
-Design is an art, so there could be >1 way to do it right.
+Design and coding are arts, so there could be >1 way to do it right.
 However, there won't be many ways to do it right, maybe only a few ways to do it right.
-The road ahead is very narrow, like antelope canyon.
+The road ahead is very narrow, like antelope canyons.
+With the art of coding, we won't get lost.

 ![Narrow](narrow_road.jpg)